 - Database: As mentioned earlier, Tornado doesn’t expect your view functions to hit a database often since this could slow your entire web server down.
 As a framework, it expects data querying to be “your problem”.
 There is a small wrapper for MySQL included, but this almost seems like an afterthought.
 Instead, I have seen most people put Tornado in front of other HTTP services that might be written using blocking frameworks like Django or Flask.
 I have also seen usage of async-friendly data stores such as MongoDB, CouchDB, and Solr.
 CouchDB and Solr both use HTTP as the client interface, so it is easy to hit these directly using Tornado’s built-in HTTP client.
 MongoDB has perhaps the best support: they shipped an official asynchronous driver called Motor, meant for use specifically with Tornado.
-Async drivers will likely become more common in the Python 3.x era, as Guido van Rossum (Python’s creator) is working on PEP 3156 to unify all of the async/event-driven Python frameworks.
+Async drivers continue to become more common, especially thanks to the work in Python 3 on

 - Web Server: Tornado bundles its own web server, which is perhaps the most powerful and convenient aspect of the framework.
 The beautiful thing about this is that the exact same web server you run locally for development is the one you can run in production.